 The World Health Organization (WHO) has designated the first 28 days after birth as the neonatal period.
-Although it has never been officially designated, the postpartum period is considered to start about an hour after the delivery of the placenta and is complete six weeks after birth.
+Although it has never been officially designated, the postpartum period (also known as the postnatal period) is considered to start immediately after the birth of a baby and is complete six weeks (42 days) after birth.
 After six weeks, the mother's physical status will largely return to the nonpregnant state in most instances [1].